Discover if you can afford the cost of living in Russia, including the price of real estate, groceries and healthcare in cities such as Moscow.

 The questionable quality and the constant hunt for familiar brands means that most expats or locals alike, start to shop in different places for different goods.
 On average, the monthly minimum expenses for groceries per person is 9,600 p. – 12,600 p.

 Russia boasts several international schools for expatriates to send their children.
 However, some expats prefer local schools.
 The standard of education is high, but local schools teach only in Russian.
 Public schools in Russia are free for anyone living in Russia, including foreigners.

 The most popular international schools in Moscow are the Anglo-American School, the British International School, and Hinkston Christian Academy.
 Other international schools include the Atlantic International School, the Lycée Français and the International School of Moscow.

-St. Petersburg also has a plentiful selection of international schools, including the International Academy of St. Petersburg, the Anglo-American School of St. Petersburg, The International School, the Cambridge International School and the International Montessori School.
+Saint Petersburg also has a plentiful selection of international schools, including the International Academy of Saint Petersburg, the Anglo-American School of Saint Petersburg, The International School, the Cambridge International School and the International Montessori School.
 Most of these schools in are based on the American educational system, but some also use the Russian curriculum as well.

 Russia also has English language pre-schools, and some are attached to those international schools.
 The annual price for international primary schools is around 394,000 p.

 The choice of universities in Russia is very broad.
 The education standard is quite high: 27 of its institutions have been featured in the QS World University Rankings of 2019, and 10 universities from this list are among the top 400 universities worldwide.